16kushaal/Data-and-Storytelling---Case-Study/README.md

 In 2019, JavaScript symbolized the web era where developers optimized for browsers and user interactivity.
 By 2024, Python has overtaken JavaScript as the most-desired language worldwide, indicating a skill-economy change.

 ![Graph1](figures/desired_languages_2019_vs_2024_arrows.png)
-- Why Python rose: It anchors AI/ML, data science, and automation — the engines of post-2020 innovation.
+- Why Python rose: It anchors AI/ML, data science, and automation.

 - Complementary trend: Rust and Go surged as high-performance, type-safe systems languages.